Release Notes#

 The removal of the deprecated num_spin_reversal_transforms solver parameter has been rescheduled from 2023-10-18 to 2023-11-15, at which time it will be removed from the Solver API.

-2023-10-04 Leap Release#
+2023-10-04 Release#

-Third-Party IDE Support Replacing Leap IDE#
+Third-Party IDE Support Replacing the Leap Service’s IDE#

-D-Wave recommends that you consider switching from working in the Leap IDE, which is now deprecated, to best-in-class cloud IDE GitHub Codespaces.
-The upcoming beta release of Leap support for third-party IDEs will be announced shortly.
+D‑Wave recommends that you consider switching from working in the Leap service’s IDE, which is now deprecated, to best-in-class cloud IDE GitHub Codespaces.
+The upcoming beta release of support for third-party IDEs will be announced shortly.

 Action Required!

-Leap IDE workspaces will no longer be available after October 31, 2023.
+The Leap service’s IDE workspaces will no longer be available after October 31, 2023.
 To continue working with your workspace code thereafter, store your code updates locally or push your commits to a repository in your GitHub account.

-2023-09-20 Leap Release#
+2023-09-20 Release#

-New Leap Admin Feature: Multi-Project Management for Organizations#
+New Admin Feature: Multi-Project Management for Organizations#

 Note